 - gaps and issues with Alberta’s current tobacco control legislation

-- possible changes in legislation to reduce harms related to the use of tobacco, vaping and tobacco-like products
+- possible changes in legislation to reduce harms related to the use of tobacco, vaping and second hand smoke

 Summary notes are posted here following meetings with tobacco and vaping businesses:

 - Convenience Industry Council of Canada (PDF, 561 KB)

 - Canadian Vaping Association (PDF, 569 KB)